Scifabric/pybossa/doc/user/overview.rst

 3. And click again on the **Import Tasks** card.
 After clicking on it you will see several options.
-The first ones are for using the different kinds of importers supported by PyBossa: Amazon S3, Twitter, Dropbox, Flickr, Youtube, Google Spreadsheet, CSV url, and EpiCollect Plus.
+The first ones are for using the different kinds of importers supported by PYBOSSA: Amazon S3, Twitter, Dropbox, Flickr, Youtube, Google Spreadsheet, CSV url, and EpiCollect Plus.
 |
 .. image:: http://i.imgur.com/eWBxSyS.png